isaac-sim/IsaacLab/docs/source/how-to/estimate_how_many_cameras_can_run.rst

 Compare Camera Type Output Through Visualization
 ------------------------------------------------
-It is possible to visualize the result of the camera(s) replicators.
+As a sanity check, you can visualize the result of the camera(s).
 However, when visualizing, the benchmark results are not meaningful due to rendering and the GPU to CPU conversion.
-Regardless, this provides a way to easily and quickly sanity check camera outputs.

 .. code-block:: bash